tibbsm/mytab/README.md

 [] fix flow. focus on done. dont let todo grow
 [] actionable, small and not just notes...\*\*\*\*
-[] dev console stuff?? running commands for me only or something?
 [] logs for me. it's not public yet so why not
 [] note pages
 [] Sub Tasks